hero-node/Zeus/README.md

 # Zeus
-### Decentralized cross platform app using Ethereum and the ipfs network
+### Decentralized cross-platform app using the Ethereum and IPFS network

 # Why?